 Sharing Alzheimer's diagnosis: Tips for caregivers

-If you're caring for someone who has been diagnosed with Alzheimer's disease, you might wonder whether and how to tell others.
-If your loved one wants you to share the diagnosis, how will you do it?
+If you're caring for someone who has been diagnosed with Alzheimer's disease or other disorders causing dementia, you might wonder how best to tell others.
+If the person wants you to share the diagnosis, how will you do it?
+Whom should you tell?
 How will family and friends react?
-Will they know how to interact with your loved one?
-Consider these caregiving tips for sharing an Alzheimer's diagnosis.
+Will they know how to interact with the person?
+Consider these caregiving tips for sharing a dementia diagnosis.

-The period immediately after a loved one is diagnosed with Alzheimer's disease can be stressful and frightening.
+The period immediately after a loved one is diagnosed with dementia can be stressful and frightening.
 You both might be struggling to come to terms with the diagnosis.
-Your loved one might not want to let others know about the diagnosis out of fear that they will become uncomfortable around him or her.
-You might feel torn between wanting to respect your loved one's privacy and needing to talk to someone about the diagnosis and how your role as caregiver will change.
+The person with dementia might not want to let others know about the diagnosis out of fear that they will become uncomfortable around him or her.
+You might feel torn between wanting to respect the person's privacy and needing to talk to someone about the diagnosis and how your role will change as a caregiver.

-If possible, discuss how he or she wants to handle the situation and get permission before sharing the information.
-Ideally, you'll explore the subject while your loved one is still able to express his or her wishes.
-If he or she is unable to do so, ask his or her legal decision-maker how your loved one would want the information disclosed and to whom.
-If you're the legal decision-maker and don't know your loved one's wishes, act in his or her best interests.
+If possible, discuss how the person with dementia wants to handle the situation and get permission before sharing the information.
+Ideally, you'll explore the subject while he or she is still able to express personal wishes.
+If he or she is unable to do so, ask his or her legal decision-maker for guidance.
+If you're the legal decision-maker, act in the person's best interests.

 If you're anxious about how to share the diagnosis, keep in mind that family and friends might already have a sense that something is wrong.
-If you're afraid that your family won't understand or that informing others about your loved one's diagnosis will be a burden on them, consider the alternative.
-Keeping the diagnosis a secret could be draining for you.
-The sooner you tell family and friends, the sooner they can begin giving you and your loved one much-needed support.
+If you're afraid that informing others about the diagnosis will be a burden on them, consider the alternative: Keeping the diagnosis a secret could be draining for you.
+The sooner you tell family and friends, the sooner they can begin giving you and the person with dementia much-needed support.

 What to say

-When telling family and friends about a loved one's Alzheimer's diagnosis, consider:
+When telling family and friends about a dementia diagnosis, consider:

 - Sharing resources.
 Provide educational material from organizations such as the Alzheimer's Association.
 Let family and friends know about any local support groups.

-If you're explaining an Alzheimer's diagnosis to a child, consider his or her age and relationship to your loved one to determine how much to share.
+If you're explaining a dementia diagnosis to a child, consider his or her age and relationship to the person to determine how much to share.
 You might say, "Grandma has a sickness in her brain that's causing her to forget names."

-Try to answer any questions simply and honestly and listen to the child's concerns.
-Explain that sadness or anger is normal and that he or she didn't cause the disease.
-Explain what changes a child might expect to see in his or her loved one — such as not being recognized — and how this might affect the family.
+Try to answer questions simply and honestly and listen to the child's concerns.
+Explain that sadness or anger is normal and that the person with dementia didn't cause the disease.

 Helping family and friends know how to act

-Once you share the diagnosis, explain what your loved one can still do and how much he or she understands.
-You might offer suggestions for interacting, such as by having people briefly reintroduce themselves and avoiding correcting your loved one if he or she forgets something.
-Encourage people to engage in activities that are familiar to your loved one.
+Once you share the diagnosis, explain what the person with dementia can still do and how much he or she understands.
+You might offer suggestions for interacting, such as by having people briefly reintroduce themselves and avoiding correcting the person if he or she forgets something.
+Encourage people to engage in activities familiar to the person with dementia.

-A young child might look to your example to know how to act around a person who has Alzheimer's.
-Show that it's OK to talk to your loved one and enjoy normal activities with him or her, such as listening to music or reading stories.
-Older children might have a harder time accepting the changes Alzheimer's can cause and might feel uncomfortable spending time with a loved one who has Alzheimer's.
+A young child might look to your example to know how to act around a person who has dementia.
+Show that it's OK to talk and play music or do simple crafts.
+Older children might have a harder time accepting the changes dementia can cause and might feel uncomfortable spending time with the person.
 Avoid forcing the issue.
-Instead, talk honestly about the child's concerns and feelings.

-Keep in mind that some family and friends might have trouble handling the diagnosis.
-They might feel uncomfortable or drift out of your loved one's life, despite your best attempts to help.
+Keep in mind that some family and friends might also have trouble handling the diagnosis.
+They might be in denial, have misconceptions about dementia or feel uncomfortable, despite your best attempts to help.

-Telling family and friends about a loved one's Alzheimer's diagnosis can be difficult.
+Telling family and friends about a loved one's dementia diagnosis can be difficult.
 Being honest and providing information about Alzheimer's disease can go a long way toward helping others understand the situation.